ramukodandapuram/DJango-RESTframework/README.md

-# DJango-crud-operations
+# DJango-RESTframework
-This is my first DJango project.
+Hi, this is my first drf project.